-- Eight training modules are available for test counsellors in both English and French at http://hivtestingontario.ca/poc/counsellor-training/.
+- Training modules are available for test counsellors in both English and French at http://hivtestingontario.ca/poc/counsellor-training/.
 Modules can be used online or for small group trainings at your site.
-Other resources such as role-play scenarios are also available. - Once staff have finished training to your satisfaction, they must complete certification testing to be qualified to test at your site, see http://hivtestingontario.ca/poc/certification/.
+Other resources such as role-play scenarios are also available. - Once staff have finished training to your satisfaction, they must complete certification testing to be qualified to test at your site.
+Review the Quality Assurance training module for more information.